Cominuscule tableau combinatorics: Acknowledgements

 We thank Sami Assaf and Mark Haiman for their informative explanations of dual equivalence, during an NSF RTG supported visit of AY to UC Berkeley in October 2006.
 In particular, Assaf's work on dual equivalence and Macdonald polynomials made us curious about how dual equivalence might apply to Schubert calculus.
-We would also like to thank Stephen Griffeth, Kevin Purbhoo, Victor Reiner and Muge Taskin for helpful discussions.
+We would also like to thank Stephen Griffeth, Oliver Pechenik, Robert Proctor, Kevin Purbhoo, Victor Reiner, Muge Taskin and two anonymous referees for helpful communications.

 HT was supported by an NSERC Discovery Grant, and would like to thank the Fields Institute for its hospitality.
-AY was partially supported by NSF grant 0601010 and an NSERC Postdoctoral Fellowship held at the Fields Institute, Toronto.
+AY was partially supported by NSF grants and an NSERC Postdoctoral Fellowship held at the Fields Institute, Toronto.
+This text was also completed while AY was a Helen Corley Petit Scholar at UIUC.

+Finally, we would like to thank the organizers of the International Seasonal Institute on Schubert calculus (MSJ-SI 2012) in Osaka, Japan for providing the encouraging environment and circumstances to complete this text in its present form.